 The umbrella cockatoo at the Caldwell Zoo is named Sunny.
 He can be quite loud with his calls.
 This parrot-like bird is not quite as adept at learning to “talk” as some other species, but will learn some words or phrases if repeated often.
 Although we may not see them as we visit Sunny, he does have beautiful pale yellow feathers on the undersides of his wings and tail.

 White or Umbrella Cockatoo

-Diet in the wild: Seeds, nuts, berries, fruits, some insects and even small lizards
+Diet in the Wild: Seeds, nuts, berries, fruits

 Sunny is very lovable and easy going and will even snuggle up in keepers coats at times.
 He is a major show boat and will always perform and dance for large groups in the Wild Bird Walkabout.
 In the winter he stays in a keeper work area and enjoys all the extra attention and treats.
 One of his favorite things to play with is pinecones that keepers have decorated with peanut butter.